process-analytics/bpmn-visualization-js/README.md

 `bpmn-visualization` is in early development stages and is subject to changes prior to the `1.0.0` release.

-We are currently focusing on the [BPMN support](https://github.com/process-analytics/bpmn-visualization-js/milestone/6) to be able to render most of the BPMN elements.
+For now, we render the most common BPMN elements.
 Notice that there is currently no plan to support `Conversation` and `Choreography`.

+We are currently focusing on the [packaging](https://github.com/process-analytics/bpmn-visualization-js/milestone/18) of the library.

 Then, we will work on BPMN extensions, library extension points, display options for execution data with interactive capacities.